Banana Greek Yoghurt Pancakes

 Ingredients in Banana Greek Yoghurt Pancakes

-These healthy yoghurt pancakes are made with simple, whole food ingredients:
+These yoghurt pancakes are made with simple, whole food ingredients:

 Bananas – Use 2 medium-sized ripe bananas, to make about 1 cup of mashed banana.
 Riper bananas will make a moister pancake.